Hazard Perception Test

 On your learner licence, you must complete 120 hours of supervised driving (including 20 hours of night driving between sunset and sunrise).
-These hours must be recorded in the Learner Driver Log Book issued to you.
+These hours must be recorded in the Learner Driver Log Book issued to you or via an RMS endorsed logbook app.

 You are exempt from completing the log book and required hours if you: